yoelmatveyev/Fireworld/README.md

 For **other rules** and the **generator of rule tables** read the files **Other_rules.md**, **Multistate_cyclical_CA.md** and **Ruletable_generator.md**.

-# Fireworld: Copyright by Yoel Matveyev 2002
+# Fireworld: Copyright by Yoel Matveyev, 2002